apigear-io/template-go/README.md

-# GO Blueprint
+# ApiGear template for Go

-A Go blueprint.
+This is a template for the [ApiGear](https://apigear.io) code generator.

 ## Features